ismasan/jbundle/README.md

     JBundle.build('foo.js').min

 You can bundle licenses in bundles.
-Licenses will not be minified even if though they end up as part of minified files
+Licenses will not be minified even though they end up being part of minified files

     bundle 'foo2.js' do
       license 'license.txt'